jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 4. Dockerizing Spring Boot is easy once you know what not to do

-Even though Spring has a great tutorial about how to dockerize spring boot apps and how to divide them in layers for efficiency.
+Spring has a great tutorial about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

+In my case, to keep the image size to a minimum, I was using a distroless java 11 image and ended up getting the following error.